latent-to/developer-docs/docs/subnets/understanding-sub-subnets.md

 ### Example Calculation

-For each subnet, the subnet creator keeps 18% of emissions, 41% is allocated to miners and 41% to validators and their stakers, unless the subnet creator has reduced their take.
-Of the 41% to miners and validators:
+For each subnet, the subnet creator keeps 18% of emissions, 41% is allocated to miners, and 41% to validators and their stakers, unless the subnet creator has reduced their take.
+Of the 41% that goes to miners and validators, here is an estimated emission distribution across three sub-subnets for each 100 $\tau$ earned on the subnet:
 - Sub-subnet 0 (60%): 100 $\tau$ *.41 * .6 = 24.6
 - Sub-subnet 1 (30%): 100 $\tau$ *.41 * .3 = 12.3
 - Sub-subnet 2 (10%): 100 $\tau$ *.41 * .1 = 4.1